wheelsa/my-portfolio-page/README.md

 ### Some Additional Notes:

- * Site can be found live at http://www.sethawheeler.com/.
+ * Site can be found live at http://www.sethawheeler.com/

- * Deployed using Express.js for the backend.
+ * Deployed using Express.js for the backend